Empress Sunjeonghyo: Marriage and life in the palace

-Empress Sunjeonghyo became a widow on 24 April 1926, when Emperor Yunghui died without issue at the Changdeok Palace in Seoul.
+Empress Sunjeonghyo became a widow on 24 April 1926, when Emperor Yunghui died without issue at the palace Changdeokgung in Seoul.
 Emperor Yunghui had been rendered infertile (and was also said to be mentally disabled) by poisoning in the 1898 Coffee Poisoning Plot.

-In 1939, the Queen’s family clan was pressured to change their family name to a Japanese surname.
+In 1939, the Queen's family clan was pressured to change their family name to a Japanese surname.
 At the time, Sōshi-kaimei was a policy of pressuring Koreans under Japanese rule to adopt Japanese names.
 But her uncle, Yun Deok-yeong, opposed such a thing to happen and maintained their Korean surname.

 Korean War

 During the Korean War, Empress Sunjeonghyo stayed in Changdeok Palace as long as she could in the face of advancing forces from North Korea.
 During the war, the soldiers of North Korea invaded the palace but she reproved them and drove them all out.
-She then escaped secretly to the Unhyeon Palace when the war situation became too serious.
+She then escaped secretly to the palace Unhyeongung when the war situation became too serious.
 As the war progressed, she moved to Busan with other Imperial family members, including Princess Hui (wife of Prince Wanheung).
 According to The World is One, Princess Yi Bangja's autobiography, Empress Sunjeonghyo went to Busan on foot.

 After the Korean War

-After the war, the new government of President Rhee Syng-man, jealous of the popularity of the Imperial House, prevented Empress Sunjeonghyo from entering the Changdeok Palace.
+After the war, the new government of President Rhee Syng-man, jealous of the popularity of the Imperial House, prevented Empress Sunjeonghyo from entering the palace Changdeokgung.
 She was kept imprisoned in Suin Hall, a narrow and unsuitable cottage in Jeongneung, Seoul.
-After a change in government in 1961 she returned to Nakseon Hall, Changdeok Palace with her dutiful ladies-in-waiting: Park Chang-bok (d.1981), Kim Myung-gil (d.1983) and Sung Ok-yeom (d.2001), and five other staff.
+After a change in government in 1961 she returned to Nakseon Hall, Changdeokgung with her dutiful ladies-in-waiting: Park Chang-bok (d.
+1981), Kim Myung-gil (d.
+1983) and Sung Ok-yeom (d.
+2001), and five other staff.

+After 37 years, Princess Deokhye was also able to return to Korea at the invitation of the South Korean government on 26 January 1962 due to reporter Kim Eul-han's help.
+She was later welcomed and reunited by her kindergarten and elementary school classmate, and her 72-year-old wet nurse when they went to pick her up at Gimpo Airport.

+The empress later meet her that same day before the princess underwent a surgery at Seoul National University Hospital.

 Empress Sunjeonghyo became a Buddhist in her later years.

 She died childless on 3 February 1966, aged 72, at Nakseon Hall, Changdeok Palace, Seoul from a heart attack.
 She was given a state funeral and a private Buddhist funeral.
 She is buried beside her husband, Emperor Yunghui and his first wife, Empress Sunmyeong, at the Yureung Imperial Tomb.